-- 1. Defer prosecution action for a set period of time This could allow for Mr Hunt to continue to clear the site, however, if further clearance does not occur, the Council could proceed with prosecution action and/or direct action. - 2.
+- 1. Defer prosecution action for a set period of time This could allow for the owner to continue to clear the site, however, if further clearance does not occur, the Council could proceed with prosecution action and/or direct action in due course. - 2.
 Prosecution Where the council proceeds with prosecution action for noncompliance with the Section 215 Notice. - 3.
 Direct action Where the council looks to take direct action in seeking authorisation to enter the land, clear the site and store the removed items for a set period of time.
 A charge would normally be placed on the land so that the Council's cost could be recovered at a later date.

-At present for the reasons set out in the confidential papers, it is considered that proceeding with prosecution at this time would not achieve any kind of satisfactory resolution for anyone.
+At present, it is considered that proceeding with prosecution at this time would not achieve any kind of satisfactory resolution for anyone.

 Taking direct action could result in the site being cleared at the initial cost of the Council, however it needs to be considered whether this is a proportionate response to the breach in light of the current situation.
-Officers do not consider that it is proportionate or reasonable at this time, but would seek to keep this under review.
+Officers do not consider that it is proportionate or reasonable at this time.